uberblah/software-quality/README.md

 2. It will not address challenges that are specific to any current or past employer, nor any solution considered trade secrets

 I hope to provide value here by collecting all of this information in one place, in a useful layout for sharing.

+# Technology

+This site is built with [MkDocs Material](https://squidfunk.github.io/mkdocs-material/), a static site generator that uses only standard Markdown features for maximum portability.
+See [DEVELOPMENT.md](DEVELOPMENT.md) for setup instructions.